tsc2017/Frechet-Inception-Distance/README.md

 # Fréchet Inception Distance
-A new Tensorflow implementation of the "Fréchet Inception Distance" (FID) between two image distributions, along with a numpy interface.
+Tensorflow implementation of the "Fréchet Inception Distance" (FID) between two image distributions, along with a numpy interface.
 The FID can be used to evaluate generative models by calculating the FID between real and fake data distributions (lower is better).

 ## Major Dependency
 - `tensorflow >= 1.14`
+- `tensorflow-gan >= 2.0.0` (necessary if you are using Tensorflow 2)

 ## Features
 - Fast, easy-to-use and memory-efficient